 - Creating unique content consistently.

 - Having a technical sound platform (fast speeds, mobile-friendly, clean architecture/site hierarchy).

 - Acquiring links from other reputable and relevant websites.

-Organic searches contribute to about 50% of website traffic, making SEO an essential tactic for effectively marketing a business.
+Organic searches contribute to about 50% of website traffic, making SEO an essential tactic for effectively marketing a business or franchise.
 You can use a specific type of SEO (enterprise or SMB) depending on your needs.

 Enterprise SEO is designed for businesses that have lots of content.
 Some elements include:

 - You have a large business or organization that needs to provide loads of content